Medtronic gets U.S. antitrust OK to buy Covidien with divestiture

 Medtronic is the world's largest stand-alone medical device maker, with a market value of more than $60 billion, while Covidien's products are used in a range of surgical procedures.

-Colorado-based Spectranetics Corp (SPNC.O) will purchase Covidien's drug-coated catheter business, the FTC said.
+Colorado-based Spectranetics Corp will purchase Covidien's drug-coated catheter business, the FTC said.

 (Reporting by Diane Bartz; Editing by Chizu Nomiyama and Lisa Von Ahn)